Admissions, Financial Aid & Housing

 Do I have to take the foundation curriculum at Columbia Law School?
 The core curriculum at Columbia Business School?

 Students in the Columbia Three-Year J.D./M.B.A.
 Program must fulfill all of the requirements of Columbia Law School.
 This includes completing the first-year foundation curriculum, a professional responsibility course, the major and minor writing requirements, the pro bono legal work requirement, and, for students who first matriculated at the Law School in or after 2016, at least six points of experiential coursework credit.
 For more information about the J.D. degree requirements, please visit the J.D.
 Rules Page.
 We also encourage you to contact Jordana Confino, Assistant Director of Academic Counseling at the Law School, with any questions about these requirements or your options for satisfying them.

 While in residence at the Business School, students have the option to “test out” of certain core requirements by taking exemption exams prior to the start of classes.
-Exempting out of core classes means that students may take an elective in place of those classes; it does not reduce the total number of Business School credits required for the joint degree.
+Exempting out of core classes means that students may take an elective in place of those classes; it does not reduce the total number of Business School credits required for the dual degree.
 In addition, because some of the core curriculum requirements at the Business School are cross-listed with the Law School, students must replace any exempted cross-listed core course with another cross-listed course.
 We encourage you to contact Scott Van Pelt, Associate Director of Advising & Academic Success at the Business School, with any questions regarding the M.B.A. degree requirements.

 Am I limited to taking only business-law-related courses?

 No. In addition to the required business and law curricula, students may choose from a wide range of elective offerings at both the Law School and the Business School.